 2-0 Stansfeld (H)

-The game at Stansfeld was the only time in the league that FC Elmstead have failed to score in the League this season.
-They are currently the 7th top scorers and have conceded the 3rd least amount of goals.
+The game at Stansfeld was the only time in the league that FC Elmstead failed to score in the League this season.
+They had 14 players score League goals for them.

 Top League Scorers

 Richard Atkins – 4

 Ashley Bertrand – 4